YaLTeR/BunnymodXT/README.md

 BunnymodXT
 ==========

-The new Bunnymod XT!

-This is the Bunnymod for Half-Life mods.
-Its primary function is to remove the bhop cap, it also can do other stuff like legit autojump.
+Bunnymod XT (BXT for short) is a cross-platform tool that provides speedrunning and TAS-related features for GoldSource games such as Half-Life and its modifications.

 ##VAC BAN WARNING: Do NOT connect to servers with this injected, or you might get VAC banned!